INDIANA HARBOR BELT ARCHIVE

 This is not the official IHB website; to reach it, go to the Links page.

 The IHB main line extends 39.4 miles from Ivanhoe on the west side of Gary, Indiana, to Franklin Park, Illinois, near O'Hare Airport.
 It runs west from Ivanhoe through Gibson (Hammond, Indiana) to Blue Island, Illinois.
 There, it heads northwest and then north through Chicago's western suburbs.
-It is mostly double track, and even the single track segment has one or more running tracks alongside.
+It is mostly double track.
 From Blue Island to a point near McCook, Illinois, the track and infrastructure are owned and maintained by CSX subsidiary, Baltimore & Ohio Chicago Terminal.
 However, IHB dispatches the entire route.
 In addition, the 7.1 miles of main line from Ivanhoe to Calumet Park, Illinois, is operated on a long-term lease agreement.
 From Calumet Park to Blue Island, and from McCook to Franklin Park, the track is owned outright by the Harbor.

-IHB has another major route known as the Kankakee Line, also a long-term lease operation.
-It extends south from the lakefront at Indiana Harbor (East Chicago, Indiana) to Osborn interlocking in Hammond and the Little Calumet River, a distance of about seven miles.
-The main and Kankakee lines cross at Gibson Junction, where the IHB shops are located.
+IHB has another major route known as the Kankakee Line.
+It extends south from the lakefront at Indiana Harbor (East Chicago, Indiana) to a point near the crossing of the now-abandoned Erie-Lackawanna railroad, a distance of about seven miles.
+The main and Kankakee lines cross in Hammond, Indiana at Gibson Junction, where the IHB shops are located.
 The IHB's headquarters building is also at Gibson.

 Blue Island Yard, located near Riverdale, Illinois, is the heart and soul of the IHB.
 It is one of the largest and busiest yards in the Chicago area with 44 classification tracks and a hump for eastbound traffic.
 It is a major destination and origination point for most of the Class I railroads.